USDA FoodKeeper – Cold Storage Guidelines

 Protein shakes or smoothies

 Over time, the Isotonic Protein Recovery Shake may lose its nutritional value and taste due to ingredient degradation.
-While the expiration date indicates when the product may no longer be safe to consume, the best quality is usually retained within a certain period after that date.
+While the dates are manufacturer guidance and not absolute safety indicators to consume, the best quality is usually retained within a certain period after that date.
 It is recommended to consume the shake before the expiration date for optimal benefits.

 To check if Isotonic Protein Recovery Shake has gone bad, look for any separation of liquids, a sour or off smell, or a chunky or slimy texture.
 If you notice any of these signs, it's best to discard the shake to avoid consuming spoiled or potentially harmful product.